blair-mmai/AzureML_SentimentAnalysis/Microsoft-Azure-ML-Studio---Sentiment-Analysis-Tutorial.md

 * Click on _Launch column selector_
 * Click on BY NAME on the right-hand side
 * Scroll all the way down the AVAILABLE COLUMNS column on the left to find **Scored Labels** and **Scored Probabilities** and select them both (click first, hold down shift and click the second)
-* Move them to the right hand Selected columns column by clicking the arrow in the middle
+* Move them to the right-hand Selected columns column by clicking the arrow in the middle

 ![select scored cols](https://user-images.githubusercontent.com/55206834/86888591-69d85980-c0c8-11ea-9e03-ee94bd903f25.png)